-Enable “Local Media Assets”
+Enable “Local Media Assets” in legacy agents

 If your media contains embedded subtitles or you have an external subtitle file, you have local subtitles.
 To include either of these, ensure the Local Media Assets source is configured as follows: